walshgestalt/phyler/README.md

     Output Description: The generated index.html contains an interactive graph where nodes represent text inputs or clusters, and edges represent relationships based on the chosen distance metric and clustering method.
     Extending Phyler: Thanks to its modular design, you can easily add new modules for different distance metrics, clustering algorithms, or visualization types.

-Below is a detailed simulation of a developer workflow for the Phyler project, which you can include in the README afterward to guide new developers through a typical contribution process.
-This simulation covers cloning the repository, setting up the environment, making changes, testing, and submitting a pull request.
-Developer Workflow Simulation
 This section provides a step-by-step simulation of a typical developer workflow for contributing to the Phyler project.
 It walks you through cloning the repository, setting up your development environment, implementing a change, testing it, and submitting a pull request.
 Step 1: Fork and Clone the Repository